Node.js REPL, Inspector, Watch Mode, and SEA

 session.disconnect();

-session.connect() attaches the session to the inspector backend. session.post() sends an Inspector Protocol command.
-The result shape comes from the protocol, so Runtime.evaluate returns a protocol object with fields such as type, value, and description.
+}session.connect() attaches the session to the inspector backend. session.post() sends an Inspector Protocol command.
+The result shape comes from the protocol.
+For example, Runtime.evaluate returns a protocol object with fields such as type, value, and description.

-Sessions extend EventEmitter, so notifications can be observed by event name:
+Sessions extend EventEmitter, so notifications can be observed by event name on the connected session -

 session.on('Debugger.paused', ({ params }) => {